-1. The student must meet the general admission requirements to graduate study prescribed by the Graduate Bulletin of Midwestern State University.
-Based on a calculated admission index, a student may be admitted without conditions, admitted with conditions, or be admitted as a special status student.
-The admission index is calculated for all graduate applicants.
+The student must meet the general admission requirements to graduate study prescribed by the Graduate Bulletin of Midwestern State University.
+The admission index is calculated as follows if the student has taken the GRE:

 Index = 200 x undergraduate GPA for last 60 hours (excluding community college hours) + score on verbal and quantitative sections of GRE.